‘How do I create a buyers list for wholesaling?’

-In the context of real estate wholesaling and creative real estate investing, a buyers list for wholesaling is a list of real estate investors or entrepreneurs that are interested in or looking for attractive investment opportunities in a certain area.
+In the context of real estate wholesaling and creative real estate investing, a buyers list for wholesaling is a list of real estate investors or entrepreneurs interested in or looking for attractive investment opportunities in a particular area.

 Buyers List for Wholesaling First vs. Deal First

-Between real estate investors, there has been a debate going on for a long time: what should come first – the buyers list for wholesaling or the deal?
+There has been a debate among real estate investors for a long time: what should come first – the buyers’ list for wholesaling or the deal?

-So, let’s see if we can analyze this situation a bit further and reach a conclusion about that.
+So, let’s see if we can analyze this situation further and conclude about that.

 Buyers List for Wholesaling First

-By doing active real estate investing, in contrast to passive real estate investing, (e.g. buy and hold) you do certain things in a repeated manner, such as selling properties or rather selling the contracts (e.g. option to buy).
+By doing active real estate investing, in contrast to passive real estate investing (e.g., buy and hold), you do things repeatedly, such as selling properties or contracts (e.g., the option to buy).

-Since selling real estate is not like selling lemonade or hot dogs in the streets (this isn’t that easy either, I guess) and you can’t just have a realtor do all your work who quite likely will reduce your profit margin significantly.
+Since selling real estate is unlike selling lemonade or hot dogs on the streets, you can’t just have a realtor do all your work.

 Easier and Less Risky